darcyhmansfield/scuba-dive-log/README.md

 ### How to use?

-* Still a work-in-progress
+* Register and log a dive.
+* You can then view the dive and edit the dive if you desire.
+* You can search for a location which will list the dive sites within that geographic location.

 ### Credits & Acknowledgements

-A special thanks to Joel, CJ, Mark and Tina for helping us build this site.
+A special thanks to Joel, CJ, Mark, Tina and all of our peers for helping us build this site.